cashecollins/Hello-world/README.md

 This is my first github thing.....help

 Yellow!
 Cashe here, I just had a party with sponge bob and patrick in a bikini bottom earlier this week, it was great :)

+to use the getlogs you have to hit ctrl c after the inital log is pulled